top of page

 At the time of writing this story, the cathedral was in a poor state and required repair.
 When the book was published and people became interested in the cathedral, everyone insisted on renovating the building.
 In other words, it was Victor Hugo's book that saved the Cathedral of Notre Dame from becoming derelict!

-A quote of optimism from Victor Hugo's work Les Misérables:
+a quote of optimism from Victor Hugo's work Les Misérables:

 "Même la nuit la plus sombre prendra fin et le soleil se lèvera."